ICIJ/datashare-docs/server-mode/add-documents-from-the-cli.md

 * Files to add are located in `/home/datashare/Datashare/` which is a directory mounted from the host machine

 Alternativly, you can do this in two separated phases, as long as you tell Datashare to store the queue in a shared resource.
-Hhere, we use the redis:
+Here, we use the redis:

 ```bash
 docker compose exec datashare_web /entrypoint.sh \